-NSAIDs should be given with care to patients with a history of gastrointestinal disease (ulcerative colitis, Crohn's disease) as these conditions may be exacerbated. (see section 4.8)
+NSAIDs should be given with care to patients with a history of gastrointestinal disease (ulcerative colitis, Crohn's disease) as these conditions may be exacerbated (see section 4.8).

-GI bleeding, ulceration or perforation which can be fatal, has been reported with all NSAIDs at any time during treatment, with or without warning symptoms or a previous history of GI events.
+GI bleeding, ulceration or perforation, which can be fatal, has been reported with all NSAIDs at anytime during treatment, with or without warning symptoms or a previous history of serious GI events.

-The risk of GI bleeding, ulceration or perforation is higher with increasing NSAID doses, in patients with a history of ulcer, particularly if complicated with haemorrhage or perforation (see section 4.3) and in the elderly.
+The risk of GI bleeding, ulceration or perforation is higher with increasing NSAID doses, in patients with a history of ulcer, particularly if complicated with haemorrhage or perforation (see section 4.3), and in the elderly.
 These patients should commence treatment on the lowest dose available.

-Patients with a history of GI toxicity, particularly the elderly should report any unusual abdominal symptoms (especially GI bleeding) particularly in the initial stages of treatment.
+Patients with a history of GI toxicity, particularly when elderly, should report any unusual abdominal symptoms (especially GI bleeding) particularly in the initial stages of treatment.

-Caution should be advised in patients receiving concomitant medications which could increase the risk of ulceration or bleeding, such as oral corticosteroids, anti- coagulants such as warfarin, selective serotonin - reuptake inhibitors or anti-platelet agents such as aspirin. (see section 4.5)
+Caution should be advised in patients receiving concomitant medications which could increase the risk of gastrotoxicity or bleeding, such as oral corticosteroids, or anticoagulants such as warfarin or selective serotonin reuptake inhibitors or anti-platelet agents such as aspirin (See section 4.5 Interactions).

-When GI bleeding or ulceration occurs in patients receiving ibuprofen, the treatment should be withdrawn.
+When GI bleeding or ulceration occurs in patients receiving Ibuprofen, the treatment should be withdrawn immediately.

-Masking of symptoms of underlying infections
+Masking of symptoms of underlying infections: